glideroggan/dream/readme.md

 - the button in the bottom in financial health widget is unstyled
 - can't use keyboard in transfer workflow

+# BE
+- arch? bun, deno, node?
+- document should be cached and static as much as possible
+- we can serve the document from an api, and dynamically fill in importmaps

 # account widget
 - should there be a single insight/recommendation in the header of the account widget? that can sum the entire thing up?
-- ✔️the upcoming insights could look better, like the others
-- ✔️maybe we can show different insights on the accounts, depending on the type of account, these insights needs to respond to the size limits

 # account info
-- make account details show more information about the account specific account for that type
+- ✔️make account details show more information about the account
-  - credit card account could show the image of the card
-  - savings account could show the interest rate
-  - pension account could show the projected pension
-  - loan account could show the interest rate
-  - mortgage account could show next payment
-    - how much is interest, how much is amortization
-  - investment account could show the risk level
 - account info workflow, needs an empty/default state when no account is selected
-- rename function of the account, in account details
+- ✔️rename function of the account, in account details

 # financial health widget
 - score should be nicer

 # new workflows
+- a signing workflow
+  - make it look like mobile bankid
+  - make use of it in the "take a loan" workflow
 - edit payment contacts
   Doesn't need to be a "page", can just be a workflow, showing different buttons for doing things
     - edit